Mid back pain

 Thoracic disc protrusion

 Thoracic spondyloarthropathies are a group of conditions that cause inflammation to the spine.
 They can cause inflammation to any part of the spine.
-It is more common for spondyloarthropathies to affect the pelvic joints than the mid back.
+It is more common for spondyloarthropathies to affect the low back and pelvic joints than the mid-back.
 Spondyloarthropathies include ankylosing spondylitis, reactive arthritis, enteropathic arthritis and psoriatic arthritis.
-The chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) have a particular interest in spinal dysfunction caused by spondyloarthropathies.
-Our chiropractors and physiotherapists use safe, gentle and effective treatments to maintain spinal flexibility.

 Thoracic discogenic pain